HTML5tx/HackyHour/Kendo - Build Your First Mobile App/README.md

           // You should register for your own at instagram.com/developers var clientid = "e70cc03ee111421cba42068751ff75b1";

-          APP.popular = new kendo.data.DataSource({
+          // create a remote datasource for reading the instagram api APP.popular = new kendo.data.DataSource({
             transport: {
               read: {